 It’s probably easiest to start by looking at this example spec file.

-listed here.
-If any of the files or directories listed here are missing when
+If Koji finds any of the the files or directories listed here are missing when

 the build runs, it will fail immediately.
 Files and directories may be listed

 version information).
-The latest build of that package will be looked up in
+Koji will look up the latest build of that package in

-the build, and files from that build will be downloaded into the VM.
-Each
+the target’s build tag and download files from that build into the VM.

 downloaded.
 By default, all Windows files associated with the dependent build